 Visit his pictures @ http://www.flickr.com/photos/giby

 Gurcharan Singh Dr.

 He has published a book called 'A Photoguide to the birds of Kolkata & Common birds of India'.
 He has also held a few Exhibitions mainly focusing on Bird Photography.
-He is currently working on 'Wikiproject Lepidoptera' & 'WikiProject Birds' & contributing to 'Tree of Life Wikiproject' of Wikipedia.
-His contributions of more than eight thousands of images (more than a thousand species) of birds, butterflies, plants etc. to Wikimedia Commons, Wikipedia & Wikispecies, can be seen at http://commons.wikimedia.org/wiki/Category:J.M.Garg.
-He created this google e-group i.e. 'Efloraofindia' in June' 2007-http://groups.google.co.in/group/indiantreepix?hl=en, which is now devoted to creating awareness, helping in identification along with discussion & documentation of Indian Flora.
-He has also build up efloraofindia website (which have more than 10,000 species with 2,00,000 pictures as on 1.10.14) by compiling the data posted on the group along with maintaining it.
+He has currently worked on 'Wikiproject Lepidoptera' & 'WikiProject Birds' & contributed a lot to 'Tree of Life Wikiproject' of Wikipedia.
+He has contributed more than eight thousands of images (more than a thousand species) of birds, butterflies, plants etc. to Wikimedia Commons, Wikipedia & Wikispecies.
+He created google e-group i.e. 'Efloraofindia' in June' 2007, which is now devoted to creating awareness, helping in identification along with discussion & documentation of Indian Flora.
+He has also build up efloraofindia website (which have more than 10,000 species with 2,00,000 pictures as on 1.10.14) by compiling the data posted on efloraofindia e-group along with maintaining it.
 He has also been awarded with Wipro-NFS Sparrow Award for 2014.
 His web link.

 KM Prabhu Kumar